rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 centered around growing realistic plants.

 In November, a new major update was released that overhauled the automatic watering system.
-In addition, an automatic stair builder and a grass cutting tool was added to reduce the tediousness of these common tasks.
+In addition, an automatic stair builder and a grass-cutting tool was added to reduce the tediousness of these common tasks.

 A free playable alpha demo is available at [Idu's Discord server's